Luke-Parkin/softend-assignment/README.md

 ## Specific deployment implementations for this production

 For this the official production, a dual deployment is used.
+Through searching for suitable free hosts, two possibilities came up.
+Render and Vercel.
+Render spins down services after 15 minutes of inactivity, and is incredibly slow.
+As such, it is guaranteed to be up *eventually* but may be very slow.
+On the other hand, vercel is a lot faster, however has usage limits that may cap out.

 <https://render.com/> is used for one of them.
 The environment variables are stored as secrets within render.
 The render.yaml defines the infrastructure and concurrency.